 Economists believe that human behavior follows some sort of mechanics.
 Even Behavioral Economists believe that humans are predictably irrational.
 Mainstream Economics sees choice behavior as a decision process that balances two facts: that stuff is scarce, and that human desire isn't.
 Because of this, humans must behave in a way that benefits them the most given the limitations of the environment.
 Basic Microeconomics approaches choice behavior by assuming that people compare baskets of stuff: gym time, food, risk, etc. People with different preferences might prefer different baskets of stuff over others.
 As you know very well, we humans don't just make choices at random, and are consistent to some degree in what we prefer.
 I, personally, like tonkatsu more than natto, and that won't change all of a sudden (believe me).
 Economists make some assumptions about this process in order to make it friendlier to mathematical analysis.
 Consider these two assumptions about preferences:

-1. Individuals can compare any pair of bundles of stuff A and B, deciding whether they are indifferent between both or whether they prefer one over the other.
+- Individuals can compare any pair of bundles of stuff A and B, deciding whether they are indifferent between both or whether they prefer one over the other.

-2. An individual who prefers A over B, and B over C also prefers A over C.
+- An individual who prefers A over B, and B over C also prefers A over C.

 When you hear the term rational preferences, it usually refers to a world where both of these assumptions hold.
 What is important about rationality is that it allows to express preferences as a mapping between bundles of "goods" and the real numbers.
 This mapping is what Economists call the Utility Function .The following is an example of a utility function given by the choice of the levels of two goods, X and Y:

 Utility functions can be constructed both for people as well as for more abstract entities, such as companies (which in the end are managed by people).
-Usually there's a restriction on the amount of stuff of X and Y that can be put into the utility function.
+Usually there's a restriction on the amount of stuff of and that can be put into the utility function.
 That restriction is called the budget restriction, which is a function of the cost of the goods and the resources available to the agent.
 The decision process of the agent can then be thought of as the process of maximizing the utility function subject to the budget restriction.
 Although the concept is very simple, understanding the shape of the utility function that causes some observed behavior can yield very useful insights.
 For example, knowing whether two goods are complementary or substitutes can help you better allocate the merchandise if you're running a supermarket.
 Also, understanding the price elasticity of some good (how sensitive the consumed amount of some good is to changes in the price) can help you make pricing decisions: you may raise the price of an inelastic good and your income will go up, but raise it too much and it may even go down!

 As it turns out, that is way harder than it sounds:

-• Observed choices can be the result of a bargaining process between competing agents (buyers and sellers, employers and workers, rival companies, etc.)
+- Observed choices can be the result of a bargaining process between competing agents (buyers and sellers, employers and workers, rival companies, etc.)

-• Agents make decisions taking into account private knowledge for which data is not available.
+- Agents make decisions taking into account private knowledge for which data is not available.

-• Individuals make decisions dynamically, taking into account the effect of their decisions today on their utility in the future, which is uncertain.
+- Individuals make decisions dynamically, taking into account the effect of their decisions today on their utility in the future, which is uncertain.

 Because of this, even if the utility function is a very simple linear one, its parameters won't be identified by the coefficients of a linear regression in most cases.
 In fact, it might be the case that the parameters can't even be identified with the available data!